Wen777/goban/README.md

 # binding Goban data

-Goban has only one-way binding feature, but if you'd like to improve this project, it can grow a two-way binding feature using http POST request to ethercalc.
+for now, Goban has only one-way binding feature, but potentially it can grow a two-way binding feature using http POST request to ethercalc.

 ##simple binding